debagit10/centra/README.md

 - [npm](https://www.npmjs.com/) (Node package manager) installed
 - A code editor such as [Visual studio code](https://code.visualstudio.com/) or any other preferred code environment

-Ensure you have these prerequites installed and set up on your system before proceeding with the project setup
+Ensure you have these prerequisites installed and set up on your system before proceeding with the project setup